-On my visit to Ukhimath, I rode on my manual wheelchair.
+On my visit to Ukhimath, I rode in my manual wheelchair.
 Once I reached the first step that led to the temple, I was able to climb 13 steps on foot.
-My God, I was thrilled that I made it half way on my own feet.
+My God, I was thrilled that I made it halfway on my own feet.

-After that, I sat on the wheelchair again as I was in the temple premises.
+After that, I sat in the wheelchair again as I was on the temple premises.
 Once the pooja (an act of worship) was done, I wanted to climb down on my own but my body didn’t allow it.
-At that moment I prayed in my heart that a miracle should happen and somebody comes and offers help.
+At that moment I prayed in my heart that a miracle would happen and somebody would come and offer help.

 At that very instant, the chief priest came himself and offered to lift my chair along with 3 other priests.
 I will never forget their help and the fact that my prayers were answered indeed.

-I couldn’t even imagine a few years back that somebody like me will not only travel to the most extreme parts of India but also pursue adventure there.
+I couldn’t even imagine a few years back that somebody like me would not only travel to the most extreme parts of India but also pursue adventure there.

 I traveled to Gulmarg with a couple of friends.
 We were a little late and by the time we reached the top of the summit in a cable car, the authorities there told us that it was closing time.
 I couldn’t miss my chance to view and feel snow and so I asked them to spare some more time.